openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 An indexing expression contains two subexpressions as follows:

--  *object reference expression* before the left bracket; and
+-  *Object reference expression* before the left bracket; and
--  *index expression* inside the brackets.
+-  *Index expression* inside the brackets.

 .. index::